Snoring

 Hypertension

-Are you currently taking hypertension medication?
-Lowering your blood pressure may be difficult if your sleep apnea remains untreated.
-Correctly your sleep apnea problem will likely lessen the severity of your hypertension.
+Are you currently on medication for high blood pressure?
+It might be challenging to manage your hypertension if your sleep apnea is untreated.
+Addressing your sleep apnea could significantly reduce the severity of your hypertension.

 Coronary Artery Disease